TiVo digital video recorders: Series3 HD (2006)

 The Series3 TiVo was officially unveiled at the 2006 Consumer Electronics Show, and was released to the public on September 12, 2006.
 In April 2010, it was superseded by the Series 4 "TiVo Premiere" and is supported but no longer manufactured by TiVo for North American markets.

 The Series3 DVR features support for high-definition broadcasts and has two tuners.
 In North America, they each can receive analog and HDTV over-the-air (NTSC and ATSC) in addition to both analog and digital cable (QAM).
 Encrypted digital cable is decoded through CableCARDs available from the cable providers.
 As of September 2009 satellite TV connections are not supported.
 In Australia and New Zealand, the dual tuners support the recording of two digital (DVB-T) over-the-air signals at the same time, whilst playing back a third.

 With the dual tuners, it can record or view any two sources simultaneously.
 For example, two over-the-air broadcasts, two cable programs, or any combination can be recorded at the same time.
 The initial hardware release (TCD648250B) was unable to take advantage of Multi-Stream CableCARDs and required the use of a pair of CableCARDs to enable its dual tuners with encrypted digital cable.
 The follow-up Series3 models had an option of using either one Multi-Stream card or two single stream cards.

 Switched Digital Video (SDV), a technology which allows cable providers to only send the channel streams being watched instead of the entire channel lineup in order to better manage bandwidth, requires a USB attachment to a separate tuning adapter available from the cable providers.

 One HDMI port and two sets of component, S-video, and composite outputs are included.
 The Series 3 is also the first DVR to feature THX-certified audio and video.
 The unit is also equipped with two USB 2.0 ports, a Fast Ethernet port, and a telephone modem, which are all used to connect to the TiVo service.
-The built-in wired Ethernet or an optional USB 802.11 wireless adapter can download video on demand from various providers.
+The built-in wired Ethernet or an optional USB 802.11 wireless adapter could download video on demand from various providers.
 Multi-room viewing and transferring programs to and from a PC is allowed.
-HD content may only be transferred between Series 3 units.
+HD content may only be transferred between Series 3 units, or Series 3 and later models.

 A Series 3 can be connected to several types of televisions and if necessary convert to the appropriate resolution.
 This allows displaying HD channels on older TVs using composite or s-video connections.

 Storage can be increased to 2 TB by replacement of the hard drive—something that can be done professionally, but is usually done by users familiar with how to perform PC drive replacement.
-An external SATA port allows up to 1TB in additional storage when using TiVo-certified external hard drives.
+An external SATA port allows up to 1 TB in additional storage when using TiVo-certified external hard drives.